 This piece was originally published on Aug.
-14, 2021.
-It is regularly updated with new research on COVID-19 and pregnancy.
-It was last updated on Dec.
-1, 2021.
+22, 2021.
+It is regularly updated with new research on COVID-19 and pregnancy under the “More studies” subhead.
+It was last updated on August 16, 2022.

 On Sept.
 29, the Centers for Disease Control and Prevention issued a health advisory recommending “urgent action” to increase COVID-19 vaccination among people who are pregnant, trying to or might become pregnant or were pregnant recently, in order to prevent serious illness, death and adverse pregnancy outcomes due to the coronavirus infection.

 “Pregnancy can be both a special time and also a stressful time – and pregnancy during a pandemic is an added concern for families,” said CDC Director Dr. Rochelle Walensky in a news release.
 “I strongly encourage those who are pregnant or considering pregnancy to talk with their healthcare provider about the protective benefits of the COVID-19 vaccine to keep their babies and themselves safe.”

 The agency’s recommendation follows a growing body of research that shows benefits of COVID-19 vaccine before or during pregnancy far outweigh the potential risks for moms and babies.